Widespread Use of Products Containing Asbestos

 - Vinyl floor tiles

-Proper safety precautions should be taken to avoid inhalation of hazardous asbestos when remodeling tiles in homes.
+Proper safety precautions should be taken to avoid inhalation of hazardous asbestos fibers when replacing tiles in older homes.

 Other Asbestos Products

-In addition to the products listed above, asbestos was also used in dozens — even hundreds — of other products.
+In addition to the products listed above, asbestos was also used in hundreds of other products.

-Manufacturers could cut down on costs since asbestos was so cheap while still creating durable and lightweight products.
+Manufacturers could cut down on costs since asbestos was so cheap and still create durable and lightweight products.

 Other asbestos-containing products included: